palantir/gradle-baseline/README.md

 - `ExceptionSpecificity`: Prefer more specific catch types than Exception and Throwable.
 - `ThrowSpecificity`: Prefer to declare more specific `throws` types than Exception and Throwable.
 - `UnsafeGaugeRegistration`: Use TaggedMetricRegistry.registerWithReplacement over TaggedMetricRegistry.gauge.
-- `BracesRequired`: Require braces for loops and if expressions.
 - `CollectionStreamForEach`: Collection.forEach is more efficient than Collection.stream().forEach.
 - `LoggerEnclosingClass`: Loggers created using getLogger(Class<?>) must reference their enclosing class.
 - `UnnecessaryLambdaArgumentParentheses`: Lambdas with a single parameter do not require argument parentheses.